Iran–China 25-year Cooperation Program

 Later reports in other publications added that the deal included the leasing of Iranian islands to China were categorically denied by Iranian authorities, including by the Iranian foreign minister Mohammad Javad Zarif, who stated "such a deal doesn't even exist, let alone have articles", and that "we have not handed over a [single square] meter of [our] land to China or any other country, nor granted any foreign country the exclusive right to take advantage of a handspan of Iran’s soil, and will not do this [in the future]”.
 Later on, the spokesman for the Iranian foreign ministry confirmed to reporters that "there is no handing over of the Iranian islands, no presence of military forces and no other illusions".
-Reports regarding heavily-discounted Iranian oil and petrochemical sales were also denied.
+Reports regarding heavily discounted Iranian oil and petrochemical sales were also denied.

 Based on the agreement, China has agreed to inject $300-$400 billion by foreign direct investment into the Iranian oil, gas and petrochemical industries.

-The original plan for cooperation had been proposed by Chinese leader Xi Jinping during a 2016 visit to Iran.
+The original plan for cooperation had been proposed by General Secretary of the Chinese Communist Party Xi Jinping during a 2016 visit to Iran.
 Iranian president Hassan Rouhani signed the final draft of the program on June 23 in a cabinet meeting and ordered the Iranian foreign ministry to finalize the negotiations.
 As of July 2020, Iran's parliament has yet to pass the deal but will likely follow suit.
 On 1 October 2020 President Rouhani sent a message to Xi Jinping about signing off on the program.